Supernova mentors must be 21 or older and be subject matter experts in a STEM (science, technology,

 the requirements are: 21+ years of age, some experience and proficiency in the STEM area, a willingness to

-work with youth and abide by BSA policies (cannot add/delete from STEM/Nova award requirements) and to
+work with youth and abide by BSA policies (cannot add/delete from STEM Nova Awards program requirements) and

 Rosters are managed by the Council Advancement Chair and are merged to form a Council-wide list.